HPC Challenge Awards Competition at SC11

 • Jeff Vetter, ORNL

-See also: Last year, the evaluation committee selected a set of finalists who were invited to give a short presentation during the HPC Challenge Award BOF at SC10.
-This presentation will be judged by the evaluation committee to select the winner.
-The prize was $2000 plus a certificate for this award and was split among the "best" entries.
-The awards were presented at the HPC Challenge Award BOF at SC10.
+In 2014, the evaluation committee selected a set of finalists who were invited to give a short presentation during the HPC Challenge Award BOF at SC14.
+This presentation was judged by the evaluation committee to select the winner.

-1st place 121 GUPS K computer RIKEN AICS Mitsuo Yokokawa
+1st runner up 472 GUPS K computer RIKEN AICS Mitsuo Yokokawa

-1st place 34.7 Tflop/s K computer RIKEN AICS Mitsuo Yokokawa
+1st runner up 206 Tflop/s K computer RIKEN AICS Mitsuo Yokokawa

-The following are the winners of the 2011 HPC Challenge Class 2 Awards:
+The following is the winner of the 2014 HPC Challenge Class 2 Awards:

 Award Presenter Affiliation Language PDF